martinmuzak/OfficeDocs-SkypeForBusiness/Teams/phone-number-calling-plans/port-order-overview.md

 When compared to Approach 1, the downside here's that your ports take longer to complete.

-However, the upside is that this approach builds in some buffer time in case we run into rejections and enables us to have higher confidence that the numbers port on your initial requested target date.
+However, the upside is that this approach builds in some buffer time in case Microsoft's Telephone Number Services team runs into rejections and enables us to have higher confidence that the numbers port on your initial requested target date.
 While your ports do take longer, you don't have to deal with the hassle of recommunicating with your stakeholders and replanning your day-of-port activities.

 With Approach 2, you're choosing predictability over speed.

-At the end of the day, what approach you want to take is up to you.
-In our experience, customers greatly value predictability over speed and we at Microsoft also recommend Approach 2 for all your ports.
+Microsoft recommends Approach 2 for all your ports.

-> [!NOTE]
-> You can't choose a target porting date that is further than 30 (calendar) days out.

 ### Plan for port event to process during business hours